 For all enquiries and bookings please contact Tasmanian Walking Company on (03) 6392 2211 or email email@example.com

 Inga Simpson is Australia’s foremost contemporary nature writer.
 Her novels, Mr Wigg, Nest, and Where the Trees Were have all been short and longlisted for various prizes including the Miles Franklin and Stella Prize, while Understory: a life with trees was shortlisted for the Adelaide Writers Week Award for Nonfiction.
-Her first work for children’s, The Book of Australian Trees, illustrated by Alicia Rogerson, was published in May 2021.
-Her literary thriller, The Last Woman in the World, will be released in October 2021.
+Her first work for children, The Book of Australian Trees, illustrated by Alicia Rogerson, was published in May 2021.
+Her literary thriller, The Last Woman in the World, was released in October 2021.

 Inga has PhDs in creative writing and English literature, with her most recent thesis exploring the history of Australian nature writing.
 She has been running nature writing workshops and retreats for the last 14 years.
 Inga lives on the far south coast of NSW.
 When not at her desk, she can usually be found out walking, with her camera.

 Through pre-walk reading, discussion, and daily field exercises, you’ll hone your observation skills on the trail and develop a practice of paying attention.
 You’ll receive tips on keeping a nature journal, as well as deepening your knowledge of nature writing and Tasmania’s natural and literary history.
 We’ll finish the walk with two nights and a full-day writing workshop at the beautiful, historic Quamby Estate where we you exclusive use of the Estate to develop your capacity to describe your experience, create metaphors that resonate from the landscape, and share your narrative of the journey through story.
 You’ll also explore the concept of ecological writing and techniques for depicting the more-than-human world.
 You will have the opportunity to submit a short piece (2000-4000 words) to Inga after the walk for feedback.